alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/other-changes/programs_gnupg_agent_pinentryflavor.md

-- `programs.gnupg.agent.pinentryFlavor` is now set in `/etc/gnupg/gpg-agent.conf`, and will no longer take precedence over a `pinentry-program` set in `~/.gnupg/gpg-agent.conf`.
+- `programs.gnupg.agent.pinentryFlavor` is set in `/etc/gnupg/gpg-agent.conf` now.
+It will no longer take precedence over a `pinentry-program` set in `~/.gnupg/gpg-agent.conf`.